St. Croix

 Other Facts about St. Croix

-currency is the US Dollar.
-Credit cards and travelers checks
+territory, the currency used on St. Croix is the U.S. Dollar.
+Credit cards

 The

 with a Caribbean twist.
-For instance, the 'H' is often discarded
+For example, the 'H' is often discarded

 Click here to Say it in